Friends of the National Galleries of Scotland Privacy Notice

 Duration of Friends newsletter consent

-We will continue to send you Friends newsletters until you unsubscribe, contact the Friends Office to cancel your membership or allow your membership to lapse for up to 6 months.
+We will continue to send you Friends newsletters until you unsubscribe, contact the Friends Office to cancel your membership or allow your membership to lapse.
 If you unsubscribe from our Friends newsletter lists, we keep a note of this and mark your data as ‘unsubscribed’.
 You will never be contacted by us in this way again, unless you re-subscribe.

 How to unsubscribe from Friends newsletters